Enterprise-CMCS/seatool-compare/README.md

 ---

-### Please visit our [mmdl-connectors docs site](https://ideal-engine-7242f556.pages.github.io/) for complete documentation.
+### Please visit our [seatool-compare docs site](https://cmsgov.github.io/seatool-compare/) for complete documentation.

 ---

 ## Overview

-The mmdl-connnectors project (oftened referenced in the context of this repository as just 'mmdl') is a microservice that streams Medicaid Data Lab (MMDL) data from it's Oracle database to CMS Bigmac's Kafka cluster in real time.
-It is powered by Kafka Connect and a JDBC connector.
+The seatool-compare project (oftened referenced in the context of this repository as just 'compare') is a microservice compares legacy data and seatool data and sends notifications when certain conditions

+The seatool-compare project is a microservice compares legacy data and seatool data and sends notifications when certain conditions

 That's all for now; this project was just created!